Standalone Migrations: Using Rails migrations in non Rails projects

-Update 7/8/2009: With the latest batch of user submitted patches standalone migrations now works just like Rails migrations
+Update 7/8/2009: With the latest batch of contributed patches standalone migrations now works just like Rails migrations

 Update 12/26/2008: I switched standalone migrations to use a Rakefile instead of a Ruby script.